vincent-lagarde/Hackathon-Hi-Paris/README.md

 ---

 ## Team Photo 📸
-Here is a photo of our team during the 5th edition of the Hi Paris Hackathon:
+Here is a photo of our beautiful team !
 ![Hackathon Team Photo](photo_hackathon.jpeg)